Jul 06, 2025

 Website Catalog (In Development)

-DEN 213 W - Community Dental Health
+DEN 213 - Community Dental Health (WE)

 A study of the principles of community health and fundamentals of assessing, planning, implementing and evaluating of public health care with emphasis on community dental health.
 Laboratory experience emphasizes reading scientific literature, statistics, community health education, and partnerships with community health agencies.
 Emphasis is placed on service learning.
+This course is designated as a writing emphasis course (WE).

 Prerequisite- Corequisite